 - a) We recognise that you have chosen a WUC course of study based on the information we provided to you at the point of application.
 We will make reasonable endeavours to avoid major changes to the content and delivery of your course. - b) A 'major' change to a course might include the substitution of core modules, a change to the accreditation attached to the course, a change to the length of study or material changes in how the course is assessed.
-Minor changes to a course, for example updates to module content or minor changes to academic regulations, are normal in any university and are not considered a risk to continuation of study. - c) Where major changes are planned to a course, these will normally apply to future student intakes and will be reflected in the course information available to applicants.
+Minor changes to a course, for example updates to module content or minor changes to academic regulations, are normal in any FE College and are not considered a risk to continuation of study. - c) Where major changes are planned to a course, these will normally apply to future student intakes and will be reflected in the course information available to applicants.
 The need for us to make major changes to your course is only likely to occur in the event of sudden staffing changes or an unforeseen business continuity risk.
-Consequently, there is a low risk of WUC needing to make major changes to your course. - d) In the event that we deem it necessary to make major changes mid-way through a course, and where existing students are therefore affected, we will ensure that all changes are discussed with student programme representatives and considered by the Academic Board (where WUC students are represented). - e) Where you remain dissatisfied with the above approach and no longer wish to remain enrolled on your course, we will make reasonable endeavours to facilitate transfer to another higher education provider.
-In this scenario, we commit to refund all tuition fees for years of study that you were not able to complete at the University College.
-We will also refund reasonable maintenance costs for the years of study that you were not able to complete.
-Reasonable maintenance costs will be calculated according to individual circumstances but will normally include the accommodation and travel costs you have incurred as a result of studying at the University College. - f) The University College operates on one campus in Writtle, Chelmsford.
-As we are a single-campus higher education provider, we do not envisage a change in the location of your course. - 3.2 Course withdrawal
+Consequently, there is a low risk of WUC needing to make major changes to your course. - d) In the event that we deem it necessary to make major changes mid-way through a course, and where existing students are therefore affected, we will ensure that all changes are discussed with student programme representatives and considered by the Academic Board (where WUC students are represented). - e) Where you remain dissatisfied with the above approach and no longer wish to remain enrolled on your course, we will make reasonable endeavours to facilitate transfer to another education provider. - f) The University College operates on one campus in Writtle, Chelmsford.
+As we are a single-campus Further Education provider, we do not envisage a change in the location of vour course.

+3.2 Course withdrawal